About the author

 Required pay frequency

-D.C. requires you to pay employees weekly.
+D.C. requires you to pay employees at least semi-monthly.

 10. Florida